warnikchow/rsa/README.md

 ### 3회차 (지윤 pick)

--Towards Universal Dialogue Act Tagging for Task-Oriented Dialogues Shachi Paul, Rahul Goel, Dilek Hakkani-Tür
+- Towards Universal Dialogue Act Tagging for Task-Oriented Dialogues Shachi Paul, Rahul Goel, Dilek Hakkani-Tür

 Dialogue-based computer systems typically classify utterances by “dialogue act” — such as requesting, informing, and denying — as a way of gauging progress toward a conversational goal.
 As a first step in developing a system that will automatically label dialogue acts in human-human conversations (to, in turn, train a dialogue-act classifier), the researchers create a “universal tagging scheme” for dialogue acts.
 They use this scheme to reconcile the disparate tags used in different data sets.